SAN FERNANDO VALLEY BRANCH – CALIFORNIA WRITERS CLUB

 FOR INFORMATION AND REVIEWS ON PRIOR SPEAKERS: Check out speakers' articles in the monthly editions of the Scribe.

-All members of the CWC-SFV will receive a Zoom invitation to this presentation.
-Members of other CWC branches should contact Zoom host, Anat Wenick, by noon on April 5th at SFV.CWC@gmail.com for an invitation to register.
-Guests may purchase admission at www.cwc-sfv.org by noon on April 5th.
+Guests may purchase admission at www.cwc-sfv.org by noon on May 31.
 After purchasing admission, guests will receive a Zoom invitation.
 We regret we cannot accommodate late requests.

 Guest Payment Via Zelle: sfv.cwc@gmail.com